ChristopheCVB/strapi-plugin-soft-delete/README.md

 // ...
 ```

-Also, _**if you have edited your API Content Types through the Content Builder**_, and because the plugin adds fields to your it, you'll need to remove them manually.
+Also, _**if you have edited your API Content Types through the Content Builder**_, and because the plugin adds fields to it, you'll need to remove them manually.
 The fields are:
 - `_softDeletedAt`
 - `_softDeletedById`
 - `_softDeletedByType`